rslim087a/Learn-the-Part-Java-Workbooks-Challenges/08. Functions (Challenge)/Part 1.md

    -- pick up user's choice.
    -- get the computer choice (can be done after task 3).
-   -- get the result (can only be done after task 4) -- print everything (can only ﻿b﻿e done after task 5).
+   -- get the result (can only be done after task 4) -- print everything (can only be done after task 5).
 - else:
-   -- print: Darn, some﻿ other time...!
+   -- print: Darn, some other time...!
 ```

 Here, the user would enter rock paper or scissors.
 Using `Scanner`, pick up their choice.